thefifthagreement/jedha-lead-s1/README.md

 ## Introduction

-In this project, my goal is produce a comprehensive visualization of the distribution of the US car accidents.
+In this project, my goal is to produce a comprehensive visualization of the distribution of the US car accidents.
 Using a dataset from [kaggle](https://www.kaggle.com/sobhanmoosavi/us-accident), I manage to produce a heatmap:

 ![alt_text](images/heatmap.png)